windigerbus/unshackle/CONFIG.md

 Beware that some Hosting Providers do not let you access the MySQL server outside their intranet and may not be accessible outside their hosting platform.

+Additional behavior:

+- `no_push` (bool): Optional per-vault flag.
+When `true`, the vault will not receive pushed keys (writes) but will still be queried and can provide keys for lookups.
+Useful for read-only/backup vaults.

 ### Using an API Vault

 API vaults use a specific HTTP request format, therefore API or HTTP Key Vault APIs from other projects or services may